davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 ##### Challenge 3

 Build a "wireless measuring tape" that displays the distance to an object on a little screen.
 For this one, you will need to get a display like the [SD-1306 OLED](https://www.addicore.com/OLED-128x64-Monochrome-p/ad304.htm) display.
 This is somewhat of an intermediate-to-advanced-level project, but once you're comfortable with working with Arduino, it should not be too hard to achieve!

+> **NOTE:**  The workshop code samples contain examples under the "project1" folder that show how to use PWM to fade the LEDs in and out, and how to use an RGB LED.